kineticstoolkit/kineticstoolkit_doc/src/geometry_transform_moving_points.md

 ```

 :::{caution}
 Note that the `angles` and `positions` values are enclosed in brackets.
-This is because all functions in the [geometry](api/ktk.geometry.rst) module work on series of data, and the first dimension is always reserved for time.
+This is because all functions in the {{ktk_geometry}} module work on series of data, and the first dimension is always reserved for time.
 Please consult [](geometry_dimension_conventions.md) for more information.
 :::

-The function [ktk.geometry.matmul](api/ktk.geometry.matmul.rst) performs matrix multiplications on data series.
+The function {{ktk_geometry_matmul}} performs matrix multiplications on data series.
 It can therefore be used to obtain the solution to the previous examples.

 ```{code-cell} ipython3
 ktk.geometry.matmul(T, [[10, 0, 0, 1]])